Lody-dev/custom-c-stdlib/README.md

-# Libft - Custom Implementation of the C Standard Library
+# Custom Implementation of the C Standard Library

-**Libft** is a project from the **42 School** curriculum that challenges students to reimplement key functions from the C standard library (`libc`).
-The goal is to build a deep understanding of fundamental concepts in C programming by creating a custom version of commonly used functions.
-This library will serve as a useful foundation for future 42 projects.

-## Project Overview

-This project requires the implementation of a set of essential C library functions with a consistent naming convention (`ft_`).
-These functions cover various tasks such as character checks, string operations, memory manipulation, and conversions.
-By building these from scratch, students gain a stronger grasp of low-level memory management, algorithmic problem solving, and the inner workings of C.
+A lightweight reimplementation of essential functions from the C standard library .
+The project focuses on understanding how fundamental operations — such as string handling, memory management, and character processing — work under the hood in C.

 ## Features